 On the other side, fully functioning and playable in various levels of gore: Doom, a multimedia application that simulates the pressure of dynamic computing demands on a multi-core processor enhanced by a baremetal Xen-based hypervisor.

 Running the open source version of Doom on the Xilinx Zynq UltraScale+ MPSoC ZCU102 Evaluation Board alongside the inverted pendulum application shows how mixed criticality processes can operate without interfering with each other, even if one of the applications crashes.
 Further driving the point home, a big red button allows a user to crash the Doom game, while the pendulum continues to function without losing accuracy.

-The block diagram below shows how the ZCU 102 and hypervisor combination keep the applications safely separated.
+The block diagram below shows how the ZCU 102 and seL4 hypervisor combination keep the applications safely separated.

-As a flight-certifiable ARINC 653 partitioning environment, the Virtuosity distribution is already providing companies in aerospace, defense, and automotive industries with a robust path to software isolation and hardware partitioning.
+The seL4 hypervisor is already providing companies in aerospace, defense, and automotive industries with a robust path to software isolation and hardware partitioning.
 It combines the flexibility of open source licensing with high levels of safety and security.

 If you would like to build new products or enhance your business with the trusted base of seL4, schedule a meeting with us today.